-Approved applicants must make a 10 per cent contribution to the project cost, and transfer at least 50 per cent of the water savings (by permanent transfer of water allocation) to the Australian Government for environmental use.
-The 10 per cent contribution may be made by cash/in-kind contributions, and/or by offering additional water for transfer.
+Approved applicants must contribute at least 10% to the project cost, and transfer at least 50% of the water savings (by permanent transfer of water allocation) to the Australian Government for environmental use.
+The 10% contribution may be made up of any combination of cash, ‘in-kind’ or additional water for transfer.

 How to apply